-The Plenum of the C.C. set the Party and Soviet organisations a most important task in the shape of the STRUGGLE AGAINST LOSS both during the harvesting and in storing the grain.

-According to the most modest estimates, several hundreds of millions of poods of grain were lost last year in the Ukraine alone owing to careless harvesting-the amount forming about two-thirds of the quantity of grain delivered to the state.
+The Plenum of the C.C. set the Party and Soviet organizations a most important task in the shape of the struggle against loss both during the harvesting and in storing the grain.
+According to the most modest estimates, several hundred million poods \ of grain were lost last year in the Ukraine alone, owing to careless harvesting, the amount forming two-thirds of the quantity of grain delivered to the State.
 A repetition of such losses this year cannot be permitted.
-This is why the struggle against losses, especially in conditions existing this year, is a measure of state importance.
+This is why the struggle against losses, especially in the conditions existing this year, is a matter of State importance.